SHOP

 When are insurance groups being replaced?

 Don’t stress - it’s not the case that all car insurance is being turned on its head.
-Only new vehicles registered from 1 August 2024 will get the new rating.
+Only new vehicles registered from 1 August 2024 have the new rating.

-The current (or soon-to-be-ex) insurance group system was introduced in 2009 and includes 50 different groups, although the first iteration of the system came about in the 70s.
+The older insurance group system was introduced in 2009 and includes 50 different groups, although the first iteration of the system came about in the 70s.

 Just like when the latest car insurance groups came into play, cars registered before their introduction got to stick to the old insurance rating system.